clouddotinc/zbmowrey-com/README.md

 # zbmowrey-com

 This is the code behind [my website](https://zbmowrey.com).
 If you see something I could improve, please point it out.
 I'm always happy to learn something new!

 ## The App

-This app is an HTML & Javascript static website:
-* Hosting: s3 (multi-region)
-* CDN: CloudFront (with failover)
-* Form Handling: API Gateway & Lambda
+The app is a static HTML website hosted in S3 and served by CloudFront.
+A multi-region design improves the SLA of my site from 99.9% (~9 hours/year downtime) to 99.99% (~52 minutes/year downtime).

+Form handling, when necessary, will be performed using AWS Lambda & API Gateway, which both have generous permanently-free tiers.

+This architecture gives me a hosting cost so close to zero it might as well be.
+Including route53 zone costs, a single domain web app with develop, staging, and production environments will cost me well under $2.00 USD unless it gets wildly popular for some reason.

 ## Deployment Pipeline

-NOTE: The following are targets for v1.0.
-At the moment, Code Deployment and Infrastructure Deployment are complete.
-Lambda Deployment is a work in progress.

-Pushes to develop, staging, or main branches will trigger the following (if needed):
-* Infrastructure Deployment: Terraform Cloud
-  * Condition: changes detected in the terraform/ folder.
+An integration with Terraform Cloud is configured to watch the **terraform/** folder for changes and automatically deploy infrastructure as specified.

+Github Actions are configured:

+* Site - Changes in the **src/** or **public/** folders will trigger a rebuild and deploy to s3, followed by CloudFront invalidation.
-* Lambda Deployment: Serverless Framework
+* Lambda - Changes in the **serverless/** folder will trigger deployment using Serverless Framework.
-  * Condition: changes detected in the serverless/ folder.

-* Code Deployment: Github Actions
-  * Condition: changes detected outside serverless/ and terraform/ folders.
+### Notes on Timing

+As we rely on parallel deployment of site, lambda, and infrastructure changes, it is advisable that users consider the implications of rolling multiple changes into a single push.
+For example, a change which relies on both site and lambda updates might see the site updated before the lambda deployment completes.
+This would result in a window where increased error rates are encountered.
+The same is true if any code change relies on an infrastructure (terraform) update.

+For the moment, I'm keeping site, lambda, and infrastructure packaged in a single repo to minimize my maintenance window and the amount of manual work I need to do when coordinating a release (creating 3 separate PRs, merging, and monitoring vs creating a single PR and monitoring).
+This may need to change if/when the complexity of the application grows.

 ## Project setup
 ```